 - 1. Individual;

 - 2. Group;

-- 3. On-site;
+- 3. On-site; and

-- 4. Off-site; and
+- 4. Off-site.

-- 5. Tele-video (LMHPs only).

 Additional Service Criteria

 A unit of service is defined according to the Health Care Financing Industry common procedure coding system (HCPCS) approved code set, unless otherwise specified.
 One session is equal to one visit.